jadecobra/python_tdd_exercises/source/functions.rst

       ),
       {'first_name': 'my_first_name', 'last_name': 'my_last_name'}
     )
-   the terminal updates to show an :doc:`AssertionError` for the next test that was passing.
+   the terminal shows an :doc:`AssertionError` for the next test that was passing.
 I have another regression
   * change the next test to make the output match the expectation
   .. code-block:: python